 Atkinson County, GA Courthouse

 The following dates indicates what vital, land, probate, and court records are in Atkinson county.
-The date listed for each category of record is usually the earliest registration filed.
-The earliest date does not indicate that there are numerous records for that year and does not mean that all such events were actually registered.
+The date listed for each record is usually the earliest registration filed.
+The date does not indicate that there are alot records for that year and does not mean that all such events were actually filed with the clerk.

 - History of Baker County, Georgia Courthouse

 - Atkinson County Clerk of Superior Court has Land Records from 1919 and Court Records from 1919.
 The County Clerk of Superior Court has jurisdiction over cases for title to land and equity, felony cases, adoptions, divorces, child support and custody enforcement.
 The clerk also is tasked with recording deeds and maintaining the chain of title to all property in the county.

 - Atkinson County Clerk of Probate Court has Marriage Records from 1919 and Probate Records from 1919.The County Clerk of Probate Court responsibilities include legal proceedings forh Wills, Estates, Guardianships of minor children, Involuntary Committals Hearings, Issuance of Marriage License, ect..
 The county probate judge's office is the office where the most valuable genealogical records are created and maintained in the state of Georgia.

 - Atkinson County Tax Digests are records scanned from microfilm in the Georgia Archives.

 - Atkinson County Health Department can issue Birth, Marriage and Death certificates while you wait.
 Contact the Clerk of Superior Court for Divorce Records and the Probate Judge for Marriage Records.

 Atkinson County, Georgia Census Records